This post explains the complete history of the ERP software system, the ERP evaluation path, and its future.

 Most of the prominent top ERP vendors are delivering services over the cloud.

-Along with commercial vendors, open-source ERP systems are also evolved.
+Along with commercial vendors, open-source ERP systems have also evolved.
 These systems are mainly catering to the requirements of small and medium-scale businesses.

 Since there is less upfront cost involved while implementing these systems, businesses with less budget could also afford it.